The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel equivalents of general relativity: Introduction

-However, for the best of our knowledge, construction of conserved quantities for the gravitational waves in TEGR did not attract much attention of researches.
-We could cite only the central papers \cite{Maluf:2003fg,Maluf:2008yy,Obukhov:2009gv,Formiga:2018maj,Formiga_2020} with a few references therein.
-In calculations the energy-momentum tensor of gravitational field \cite{Aldrovandi_Pereira_2013} is applied.
+In literature, various approaches to construct conserved quantities both in TEGR and in STEGR and their modifications have already been tested for the Schwarzschild solution and cosmological models, see, for example, \cite{Maluf_2005,Maluf0704,Obukhov+,Obukhov_2006,Obukhov_Rubilar_Pereira_2006,Bahamonde:2022zgj,BeltranJimenez:2019bnx,Gomes:2022vrc,Gomes:2023hyk} and references therein.
+However, for the best of our knowledge, construction of conserved quantities for the gravitational waves in teleparallel gravity did not attract much attention of researches.
+We could cite the central papers with such study in TEGR only \cite{Maluf:2003fg,Maluf:2008yy,Obukhov:2009gv,Formiga:2018maj,Formiga_2020} with a few references therein.
+In calculations the energy-momentum tensor of gravitational field \cite{Aldrovandi_Pereira_2013} is used there.
 By these studies, authors sometimes got unexpected results.
 Thus, for example, in \cite{Maluf:2008yy} non-positive energy for gravitational waves is obtained; on the other side, in \cite{Obukhov:2009gv} zero energy for gravitational waves is obtained.
-Such results are not acceptable; indeed, the modern cosmological and astrophysical observable data supports the textbook predictions that gravitational waves bring a positive energy \cite{Manchester:2015mda, Antoniadis:2014eia, Esposito-Farese:2004pem} At last, we have not find in a literature any works where gravitational waves have been considered in STEGR.
+Such results are not acceptable; indeed, the modern cosmological and astrophysical observable data supports the textbook predictions that gravitational waves bring a positive energy \cite{Manchester:2015mda, Antoniadis:2014eia, Esposito-Farese:2004pem}.
+At last, we have not found in a literature any works where the problem of constructing conserved quantities for gravitational waves have been considered in STEGR.

-Thus, the main purpose of this paper is to discuss the aforementioned questions and problems, and try to close the remarked gaps.
-We use the totally covariant formalism developed by us \cite{EPT19,EKPT_2021,EPT:2022uij}.
-The paper is organized as follows:
+To define energy and momentum densities of gravitational wave (or charges for it) one has to introduce observers, whose proper vectors are chosen to be corresponding displacement vectors.
+However, it is not so clear how one can provide this study in the formalism under consideration.
+Indeed, the gravitational wave spacetime has no a timelike Killing vector, and one cannot construct charges for static distant observers because it is not clear how they have to be defined.
+Nevertheless, in subsection 3.4, we discuss the problem of constructing energy and momentum densities of gravitational wave in the framework of our fully covariant formalism and give a related interpretation that differs from the interpretation in \cite{Formiga:2018maj, Formiga_2020}.

+The importance to define a correspondence to the equivalence principle for various solutions was remarked many times, see, for example, the recent paper \cite{Vitorio_2022} and references therein.
+For black holes and cosmological models such a correspondence has been stated, for example, in \cite{9,Maluf0704,EPT19,EKPT_2021,EPT:2022uij}.
+However, up to now it was not stated a correspondence to equivalence principle for gravitational wave solutions (although such attempts have been provided \cite{Formiga:2018maj, Formiga_2020}).